Vancouver Nanomedicine Day 2019

 A cluster of nanomedicine researchers based at the University of British Columbia (UBC) has organized this event since 2014.

-Vancouver Nanomedicine Day 2019 will include:
+Vancouver Nanomedicine Day 2019 featured:

 - Keynote addresses by internationally renowned experts, including Dr. Pieter Cullis (The University of British Columbia); Dr. Tayyaba Hasan (Harvard Medical School); Dr. Shana Kelley (University of Toronto); and Dr. Ralph Mason (University of Texas Southwestern)